-- In most cases, a student may submit the Treatment Provider Form as documentation for their medical leave of absence.
-In unique circumstances, a student may submit a letter or other medical documentation in lieu of the Treatment Provider Form.
-Any substitute documentation must include contact information for the treating physician, must be completed on the medical facility’s stationary (e.g. with letterhead), and must include information related to the same elements as is contained in the Treatment Provider Form.
+- Attach or submit supporting documentation: A student requesting an MLOA MUST attach or provide documentation.
+No request will be approved until the necessary documentation is received.
+In most cases, a student may submit the Treatment Provider Form as documentation for their medical leave of absence.
+Any substitute documentation must include contact information for the treating physician and must include information related to the same elements as is contained in the Treatment Provider Form.

 What Happens Next: